angzel/zen/README.md

 ## Structure

-In the root repository, you can see two directories named "sample" (contains some example projects, see reference to [Example](#example)) and "source".
+In the root repository, the main two directories named "sample" (contains some example projects, see reference to [Example](#example)) and "source".

 The "source" is the core part of the codes.
 Here are the introductions for the modules of the library.